Transport regimes of biphoton-state quantum walks in ordered and disordered arrays of nonlinear waveguides: Abstract

 \section{Abstract}

-It is well known that a quantum walk in an ordered medium exhibits ballistic propagation.
-A related process is the driven quantum walk, in which the number of walkers varies over time.
-In this work, we show that a driven quantum walk in an array of nonlinear waveguides does not propagate ballistically, but instead exhibits two distinct transport regimes: superballistic and superdiffusive.
-Moreover, we study the effects of off-diagonal and diagonal disorder.
+A quantum walk in an ordered medium exhibits ballistic propagation.
+A related process is the driven quantum walk, in which the number of walkers varies along the propagation.
+In this work, we show that a driven quantum walk of biphoton states in an array of nonlinear waveguides does not propagate ballistically, but instead presents two transport regimes: superballistic and superdiffusive.
+We also study the effects of off-diagonal and diagonal disorder.
 In addition to the observation of Anderson localization, both types of disorder lead to the disappearance of the superballistic regime.

-\textit{Introduction}.---Quantum walks (QWs) are the analogous to classical random walks when the effects of quantum mechanics are considered, such as superposition and interference \cite{Aharonov1993}.
+\textit{Introduction}---Quantum walks (QWs) are the analogous to classical random walks when the effects of quantum mechanics are considered, such as superposition and interference \cite{Aharonov1993}.
 Their applications span from quantum computing \cite{Qiang2024} to biological systems \cite{Hoyer2010,Dubovitskii2025}.
 Integrated photonic platforms are ideal for studying quantum coherent transport phenomena and, in addition, are promising for the development of quantum technologies \cite{Wang2019,Pelucchi2021}.
 A key example is an array of waveguides, in which photons undergo a continuous time QW due to evanescent coupling between the waveguides \cite{Peruzzo2010}.
 The arrays of nonlinear waveguides (ANW) are of keen interest because, contrary to its linear counterpart, they are active elements able to increment the level of entanglement of an initial state \cite{Solntsev2014}.
 In a typical QW, the number of walkers is constant, whereas in a driven QW they can be created and annihilated along the propagation \cite{Hamilton2014}.